kiba/Writings/for_science/chp10_wine_and_dine.md

 *****
 **Diana Rose**

-Diana found herself with her boyfriend in front of an old war machine, the mecha named Tsugumori, a legendary Type 17 war machine, piloted by a war hero and ace named Hiroki Saitō, with the family name coming first.
+Diana found herself with her boyfriend in front of an old war machine, the mecha named Tsugumori, a legendary Type 17 war machine, piloted by a war hero and ace named Hiroki Saito, with the family name coming first.

 This beautiful machine sat very still, like a statue, almost if it was a scuplture.